-Davadaraturation 1) Development of a station and use of boot another for the state 45 Demonstrates 1) Demonstrates adaption and use of best practices for service 15 Innovation delivery and 2) Demonstrates an understanding of how the service fits continuous within the Homelessness System 2.0 model and demonstrates improvement willingness to support the successful transformation of Niagara homelessness services system to Homelessness System 2.0.
-3) Demonstrates an understanding of key trends that impact achievement of service outcomes. • Identifies one or more key barriers to success, and for each barrier identifies one or more organizational strategies to mitigate their impact Identifies one or more key opportunities to support success, and for each opportunity identifies one or more organizational strategies to leverage them Project costs 1) Proposed budget is aligned with program objectives, is 10 reasonable and clearly articulates both NRFP funded costs and contributions from other sources.
+Davasatus 1) Demonstrates adaption and use of boot and the former is 45 Demonstrates 1) Demonstrates adaption and use of best practices for service 15 Innovation delivery and 2) Demonstrates an understanding of how the service fits continuous within the Homelessness System 2.0 model and demonstrates improvement willingness to support the successful transformation of Niagara homelessness services system to Homelessness System 2.0.
+3) Demonstrates an understanding of key trends that impact achievement of service outcomes. • Identifies one or more key barriers to success, and for each barrier identifies one or more organizational strategies to mitigate their impact Identifies one or more key opportunities to support success, and for each opportunity identifies one or more organizational strategies to leverage them Project costs 1) Proposed budget is aligned with program objectives, is 10 , reasonable and clearly articulates both NRFP funded costs and contributions from other sources.
 (There is no requirement for other contributions; however, applications which include other contributions will be evaluated more favourably).
 2) No more than 10% of the budget is spent on administration, including management oversight of the service and providing program space, etc.